 You know you need to create a strong password for your online logins.
 Everybody does.
 The trouble is coming up with unique passwords for each account and then remembering them.
 Is that even possible?
 It is, I promise you.
-As proof, I’d like to share with you some password strategies to create a strong codes that you can easily remember.
+As proof, I’d like to share with you three simple password strategies to create strong passwords you can remember easily.

 That’s a lot of passwords to create and remember!